 The properties of quantum dimer models on non-bipartite lattices (more precisely, for antiferromagnets in which the classical ground state had non-collinear order)

 were discussed in papers 4,5,6,7.
-The connection with a Z2 gauge theory (and the closely related theory of a compact U(1) gauge field coupled to charge 2
+The connection with an odd Z2 gauge theory (and a closely related theory of a compact U(1) gauge field coupled to charge 2

 Higgs scalars) was made, and the results on this web page then implied that such models could have "spin-liquid" or RVB states.
 In particular,

 paper 6 was the first to suggest that such states should exist for the quantum dimer model

 on the kagome and triangular lattices.